yogesh-studypad/cocos-docs/manual/studio/v4/chapter3/Extend/WidgetExtend/en.md

 - GetLabelFont/SetLabelFont: to get/ set font size on Sprite.

 Some operations are implemented by Lua interface exported from Cocos 2d-x.

+In Cocos Studio version 3.10, add a `ccslog` function for print message to Cocos Studio output area。The usage of `ccslog` is the same as `print` in lua, you can find a sample in sprite0.lua code in the sample project of Cocos Studio 3.10。

 Scripts of LuaCustomObject: